Meet The Team

 Corby Arthur - President and Founder

 As President and Founder of the Endometrial Cancer Research Foundation, Corby Arthur brings a deeply personal and extensive background to the role, having been diagnosed with endometrial cancer multiple times since 2015 and actively advocating for uterine cancer patients.
 Her experience includes managing the SHARE Uterine Cancer Helpline, training volunteers and facilitators for support groups, and creating educational materials, demonstrating a profound commitment to supporting and informing the patient community.
-Additionally, her previous career as a classroom teacher and GATE Coordinator for the Los Angeles Unified School District highlights strong leadership, organizational, and creative thinking skills, all invaluable assets for leading a research foundation dedicated to advancing endometrial cancer understanding and treatment.
+Additionally, her previous career as a classroom teacher and Gifted and Talented Coordinator, highlights strong leadership, organizational, and creative thinking skills, all invaluable assets for leading a research foundation dedicated to advancing endometrial cancer understanding and treatment.

 -